-Our intent is to computationally model (1) how people create explanations of dynamic systems from fragmentary knowledge and (2) how explanations are revised after encountering contradictory information.
+Our simulation models (1) how people create explanations of dynamic systems from fragmentary knowledge and (2) how explanations are revised after encountering contradictory information.
 Though the students in Sherin et al. were not given the correct (Figure 1a) explanation, we include a simulation trial that has access to the knowledge required for the correct explanation.
 This demonstrates that the system can construct the correct explanation when provided correct domain knowledge.
-We next review qualitative modeling and model formulation as it relates to simulating the reasoning involved in this study.
+We next review the qualitative modeling techniques used in this study.

-2 Background
+Background

-Simulating humanlike reasoning about dynamic systems makes several demands on knowledge representation.
-First, it must be capable of representing ambiguous, incomplete, and incorrect domain knowledge.
-Second, it must represent processes (e.g. orbiting, rotation, heat transfer) and qualitative proportionalities (e.g. the closer something is to a heat source, the greater its temperature).
-Our system meets these demands by using qualitative process (QP) theory [Forbus, 1984].
-Using qualitative models and QP theory to simulate humanlike mental models in physical domains is not a new idea: this was an initial motivator for qualitative physics research [Forbus & Gentner, 1997; Forbus, 1984].
+Simulating human reasoning about dynamic systems makes several demands on knowledge representation.
+First, it must be capable of representing incomplete and incorrect domain knowledge.
+Second, it must represent processes (e.g., orbiting, rotation, heat transfer) and qualitative proportionalities (e.g., the closer something is to a heat source, the greater its temperature).
+Our system meets these demands by using qualitative process (QP) theory (Forbus, 1984).
+Using qualitative models and QP theory to simulate humanlike mental models in physical domains is not a new idea: this was an initial motivator for qualitative physics research (Forbus, 1984; Forbus & Gentner, 1997).
 We next review model fragments and model formulation, which are our system's methods of representing and assembling conceptual knowledge, respectively.